Jirón Moquegua: History

 During the 1980s, the street was the birthplace of Bakom, a martial art based on different techniques from Lima's street-fighting history.

 On the morning of August 22, 1991, three car bombs were detonated by members of the Túpac Amaru Revolutionary Movement, a terrorist organisation, who were distributed into three groups.
 Two of them, belonging to Electrolima, were located on the seventh block of the avenue, while the other, belonging to the Compañía Peruana de Teléfonos, was located on nearby Guillermo Dansey Avenue.
 A street vendor, who witnessed the action, entered the Dos de Mayo school alerting the students of the imminent attack, with the bombs exploding during their evacuation.
 In total 34 people were injured, including children, 30 commercial establishments were damaged, and the attackers fled towards the Plaza Dos de Mayo, Avenida Emancipación and Avenida Tacna.

-In 2020, an explosive artifact was detonated in front of a shoe store, causing minor damages to its façade.
+In 2020, an explosive artifact was detonated in front of a shoe store, causing minor damage to its façade.